top of page

 • Quarterly VO2 Max Test + Quarterly RMR Test: $935 (usually $1,100)

 *Note: Retesting VO2 Max and RMR is often recommended to identify (and celebrate) your health and fitness efforts and achievements, determine if you've met your goal, and adjust or fine-tune your personalized fitness and nutrition prescriptions.
 A VO2 RMR can be tested every 4-8 weeks or during key training, recovery, or nutritional interventions.
 RMR can also be tested for women during different phases of their cycle to understand how your RMR changes with your hormones.
 VO2 Max can be tested every 8-12 weeks to determine how changes in training have affected your VO2 Max.
 The existing package options can be modified upon request to fit your specific needs.
+In addition, a RMR and Max test can be completed in the same appointment.
+We start with the RMR since it is a fasting test.
+You then have some time to eat a snack and warm up for the VO2 Max test as Dr. King gets the device set up for that test.
 If you are interested in a package discount, please schedule an initial appointment and let me know the package discount in which you are interested.
 If purchased, the package discount will be applied to your first visit.
 Any questions, please reach out.

 VO2Master_metabolic_testing_results_clinic_01-900x600.webp